tableau/server-client-python/docs/api-ref.md

 `project_name` |  The name of the project associated with the data source.
 `tags` |  The tags (list of strings) that have been added to the data source.
 `updated_at` |  The date and time when the data source was last updated.
+`use_remote_query_agent` | A Boolean value that indicates whether to allow or disallow your Tableau Online site to use Tableau Bridge clients.
+Bridge allows you to maintain data sources with live connections to supported on-premises data sources.
+See [Configure and Manage the Bridge Client Pool](https://help.tableau.com/current/online/en-us/to_enable_bridge_live_connections.htm) for more information.
+`webpage_url` | The url of the datasource as displayed in browsers.

 **Example**